4dn-dcic/foursight/docs/development_tips.md

 ### Manual testing of your check group
 Let's say you want to run a whole check group and not an individual check.
 To test this, you can use `app.queue_check_group`, which causes your checks to run synchronously.
 This function is the one that is internally used to schedule check groups for, but it is difficult to track output.
 For that reason, it may be easier to test with `run_check_or_action` as described above.
 Below are examples from the Python interpreter with the example check group named `my_test_checks`.

-**NOTE:** if a check group has kwargs including `primary = True`, then the result will be written live to the Foursight UI.
+**NOTE:** if a check group has kwargs including `primary=True`, then the result will be written live to the Foursight UI.
 Omitting this argument when testing your check group may be desirable.

 ```
 >>> import app